With cities being more polluted than ever, air purifying plants are more needed than ever for the home

 The purifying properties of this flower are formidable – they can rid the air of the xylene that is usually found in furniture glues and house paints.
 Orchids are not only one of the best air purifying plants, but they’re also incredibly decorative.
 And since they release loads of fresh oxygen at night, they’re ideal in the bedroom to help detox your lungs from dirty city life.

 8. Peace Lily

 Surprise!
 Besides cleansing the air from wretched chemicals like formaldehyde, benzene, trichloroethylene, xylene, toluene, and ammonia, chrysanthemums can also be used as a natural insecticide.
-If you pulverize the flower, its active components called pyrethrins act as repellant, especially against those nastiest of bugs: mosquitoes.
-Chrysanthemums also have an ancient reputation in the East as a medicinal plant: the leaves can be steamed or boiled in a tea to help cure colds, headaches and even anxiety.
+If you pulverize the flower, its active components called pyrethrins act as repellent, especially against those nastiest of bugs: mosquitoes.
+Chrysanthemums also have an ancient reputation in the East as a medicinal plant.
+The leaves can be steamed or boiled in a tea to help cure colds, headaches and even anxiety.

 Images from Wiki Commons and Pixabay

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!